About + Q&A

 Do you do prints at all?

 In general, I don't think my work lends itself well to prints - it uses out-of-gamut colors and monopigments that don't really translate well to CMYK or other forms of composite color, and heavily features textures, which don't really translate to flat prints on paper.
+That doesn't mean I'll never make them; however any that I do make would probably be designed explicitly as prints.

 Are you other places online?

 Sure.
 My art is on instagram.
 It used to be on cohost as well, but cohost is no longer a live site, unfortunately.
 It also used to be on ko-fi, cara, ello, and extremely briefly deviantart, but none of those felt like a good "home".
+I guess I'm on threads too as @fakesambinder, but I don't love how ragebait-prone their algorithm is so I try not to spend time there.

 I ordered a piece and it looks different in real life than it does in your photo; what gives?